Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 The sales page for this product lists the following retail prices on gundrymd.com:

-Some people ask if you can buy Vital Reds at Costco, Walmart, CVS, GNC, Trader Joe’s, Wholefoods or Walgreens, but I couldn’t find it listed for sale in any of these places.
+Some people ask if you can buy Vital Reds at Costco, Walmart, CVS, GNC, Trader Joe’s, Wholefoods or Walgreens, but I couldn’t find it listed in any of these places.

 Cost per Serving

-Using the current retail price of $69.95 for a 4-ounce tub on Gundry MD, 30 servings works out at $2.33 per daily dose.
+Using the current retail price of $69.95 for a 4-ounce tub on Gundry MD, 30 servings of Vital Reds works out at $2.33 per daily dose.
+That’s not cheap considering the serving size is only 3.765 grams.

-Feedback on Amazon from Gundry polyphenol blend customers is mainly positive, though there does seem to be more negative ratings than with Miracle Reds.
+Feedback on Amazon from Gundry polyphenol blend customers is mainly positive, though there does seem to be more negative ratings than other red powders like Miracle Reds.

 For positive ratings the main customer themes seem to be: